By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 How does recovery grow and develop?

 Recovery does not happen suddenly, out of nowhere.
 It takes time and work.
 From my way of thinking there are customary predictable stages of recovery.
-People may move through these stages at varying rates, some people move backwards at times but the goal for all should be to reach a final place where recovery is stable and less at risk.
+People may move through these stages at varying rates, some people move backward at times, but the goal for all should be to reach a final place where recovery is stable and less at risk.

-The concept of recovery use to be mostly applied to substance abuse.
+The concept of recovery used to be mostly applied to substance abuse.
 Recently the concepts of wellness and recovery have been incorporated into Mental Health and physical health issues.

-In a series of earlier posts we talked about stages of change.
-Those stages begin with Pre-contemplation, the I don’t have a problem and even if I did I wouldn’t want to change anything, to Contemplation, yah so – maybe I do have a problem but I am not sure I am ready to do anything about it.
-After that is Preparation, sometimes called Determination, and finally the action process, which we divided into Early Action and Late Action phases.
+In a series of earlier posts, we talked about stages of change.
+Those stages begin with Pre-contemplation, the I don’t have a problem and even if I did I wouldn’t want to change anything, to Contemplation, yeah so – maybe I do have a problem but I am not sure I am ready to do anything about it.
+After that is Preparation, sometimes called Determination, and finally, the action process, which we divided into Early Action and Late Action phases.
 The last part of this recovery journey was Maintenance.

 Here are the four stages of recovery as I see them

 People in this stage are seeking answers, working on themselves, and investing time in their recovery.
 This is the time when people are taking action steps or may begin to do maintenance to hold onto the gains they have made.
 Lots of people will describe themselves as “in recovery”

 People who describe themselves as recovering have moved from the point of being hopeless and lost to having hope and seeing their symptoms reduced.
 The urges and cravings may decrees even if they are never totally gone.
 People with mental health symptoms, while not fully back on their feet, may find they are able to do more things more days.
 Symptoms while present are shrinking.